taugoust/website/content/about/_index.md

-I completed my Masters thesis in Informatics at the [Technische Universität München](https://www.cit.tum.de/en/cit/home/), advised by [Sebastian Reimers](https://sebastian-reimers.github.io/) and supervised by [Prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).
+I completed my Masters thesis in Informatics at the [Technische Universität München](https://www.cit.tum.de/en/cit/home/), advised by [Sebastian Reimers](https://sebastian-reimers.github.io/) and supervised by [prof. Pramod Bhatotia](https://dse.in.tum.de/bhatotia/).
 My thesis topic was the implementation of an **Arm backend for a Hybrid Binary Translator (HBT)**.